dilip9398/Alien_iInvasion/README.md

 # Alien_iInvasion
 A spaceship which fires the Aliens.

-### Planing Your Project
+---
+## Project Description:

  In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
- The player can move the ship right and left using the
+ The player can move the ship right and left using the spacebar.
+When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+The player shoots and destroys the aliens.
+If the player destroys all the aliens, a new fleet appears that moves faster than the previous fleet.
+If any alien hits the player's ship or reaches the bottom of the screen, the player loses a ship.
+ If the player loses three ship, the game ends.
+---